AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/content_management.md

 ### Video and Audio Content

-You can also import video and audio content in a similar way as described above, via the [`addVideo()`](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document/#addvideo) and [`addAudio()`](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document#addaudio) methods accordingly. **Please note:** the `addAudio()` method requires an additional `MediaAttributes` object parameter containing the `title` of the audio object you're importing.
-See the associated [SDK Reference](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document/#methods) for more details and example usage.
+You can also import video and audio content similarly via the [`addVideo()`](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document/#addvideo) and [`addAudio()`](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document#addaudio) methods. **Please note:** the `addAudio()` method requires an additional `MediaAttributes` object parameter containing the `title` of the audio object you're importing.
+See the associated [SDK Reference](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document/#methods) for more details, and the [`audio-recording-add-on`](https://github.com/AdobeDocs/express-add-on-samples/tree/main/samples/audio-recording-add-on) sample.

 ## Exporting Content

 Another popular feature available for use in your add-on is the ability to export content.
 For instance, if you want to allow the user to save/download the current design, (or range of a design), with certain export configurations to their local hard drive.
-Some examples for exporting content are provided below, but also check out the [`createRenditions` section in the SDK Reference](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document/#createrenditions) for more specific options and details, as well as the [export-sample add-on](https://developer.adobe.com/express/add-ons/docs/samples/#export-sample).
+Some examples for exporting content are provided below, but also check out the [`createRenditions` section in the SDK Reference](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document/#createrenditions) for more specific options and details, as well as the [export-sample add-on](/samples.md#export-sample).

 The steps to export content: